lmoranglez/lmoranglez.github.io/conferences.md

 ### Conference Organization and Volunteer Experience

-- 2025 | Leader crew Volunteer of Congress of the World Association of Theoretical and Computational Chemists (WATOC)<br><br>
+- 2025 | Leader crew Volunteer of Congress of the World Association of Theoretical and Computational Chemists (WATOC)<br>

 - 2021 | Organizer of the V ICIQ PhD Day, Institute of Chemical Research of Catalonia (ICIQ), Tarragona, Spain

 ### Conference Participation